Natalie Kennedy Integrative Arts Psychotherapist and Counsellor

 - Advanced Diploma in Integrative Therapeutic Counselling

-- Children Matter: Working with Children and Young People
+- Children Matter: Play, Drama and Art Therapy Techniques with Children, Young People and Adults

 I am an Integrative Arts Psychotherapist.
 This encompasses several perspectives: Psychodynamic, Gestalt, Jungian, Transactional Analysis, Neuroscience, Positive Psychology and the Arts therapies.

-The Continuing Professional Development I have focussed on recently has been on dealing with trauma, shame, and strengthening the parts of ourselves that support us, whilst working with the parts of us that are self destructive, critical and/or punishing.
+The Continuing Professional Development I have focused on recently has been on dealing with trauma that is passed on from generation to generation, and 'Parts work' which looks at the individual parts of us that perform a service or function (which we may not like).
+For example the parts of us that are self destructive, critical and/or punishing.

 I have written articles and contributions for Depression Alliance and Psychologies Magazines.